eclipsesource/tabris-js/doc/developer-app.md

 ![Android Developer App](img/hello.png)

-Each time the your app is started, the sources are downloaded to the device.
+Each time the your app is started, the sources are downloaded to the mobile device.
 While this happens you will see a blank screen.
 Once you've [built](#publishing-your-app) the app, this delay will be gone, because the sources are then bundled with the app.

-If the URL of your developer machine is stable, you can also use the *My Scripts* page on [tabrisjs.com](http://tabrisjs.com) to add it permanently to the **My Scripts** tab.
+If the URL of your development machine is stable, you can also use the *My Scripts* page on [tabrisjs.com](http://tabrisjs.com) to add it permanently to the **My Scripts** tab.

 ![Link A Script](img/link-app.png)